Architectural Informatics 2 |

 » The rotation angle can be shown by simply clicking on point D. But it's a special case only!
 When you click on a point to specify the rotation angle, the angle will be measured from the X axis to the line connecting the origin with the given point.
 Since in our case the X axis is on the CB line, we get the correct result.
 If it's not the case, you can always use the Reference option to specify a starting angle relative to which the rotation should take place:

-Command: ROtate (or Modify • Rotate)
+(or Modify • Rotate)

 Select objects: (select the face)